ARCHEET/ARCHEET/ReadMe.md

 # 💫 About Me:
-🔭 I’m currently working on FrontEnd Development and Cloud Development<br>👯 I’m looking to collaborate on various topics including DSA and Algorithms, and any new technologies which are very interesting and trending in the era<br>🤝 I’m looking for help with Fullstack Development<br>🌱 I’m currently learning AI, CP, Backend Dev, and Front End Dev<br>💬 Ask me about anything<br>⚡
+🔭 I’m currently working on FrontEnd Development and Backend Web Development<br>👯 I’m looking to collaborate on various topics including DSA and Algorithms, and any new technologies which are very interesting and trending in the era<br>🤝 I’m looking for help with Fullstack Development<br>🌱 I’m currently learning AI, CP, Backend Dev, and Frontend Dev<br>💬 Ask me about anything<br>

 ## 🌐 Socials: